Trails

 Trails of the Crowsnest

-The trails throughout the scenic BC Crowsnest Highway 3 provide a variety of options for exploration.
-Whether hiking or biking along the mountain sides, or a slow grade on a rail trail, you can have as much room as you need in these great outdoors.
-Have it your way, guided, self-guided, rent equipment, or adventure out on your own.
-Explore your way through the trail systems throughout the Crowsnest, many are accessible directly off the highway.
-Learn more about the trail experiences along the three sections of the corridor below.
+The trails throughout the western section of the scenic BC Crowsnest Highway 3 provide a variety of options for exploration, many are accessible directly off the highway.
+Whether hiking or biking along the mountain sides, or a slow grade on a rail trail, you can have as much room as you need in the great outdoors.
+Have it your way, guided, rent equipment, or adventure out on your own.

 Hope Trail Highlights: Enjoy the Trails of Hope and explore the Hope, Cascades & Canyons region.
-From family friendly options like the Flood Falls trail and birdwatching at Thacker Regional Park to the stunning views of the Hope Lookout and the Kw’okw’echíwel Stl’áleqem (Dragon’s Back) Trail, there is something for every ability level.
-Experienced hikers with an interest in history can hike the 72km Husdon’s Bay Company trail from Hope to Tulameen.
+From family-friendly options like the Flood Falls trail and birdwatching at Thacker Regional Park to the stunning views of the Hope Lookout and the Serpent’s Back Trail, there is something for every ability level.
+Experienced hikers with an interest in history can hike the 72km Hudson’s Bay Company trail from Hope to Tulameen.

-Osoyoos Trail Highlights: Find the best hiking and biking trails in Osoyoos like the Golden Mile, Osoyoos Oxbows and more.
+Osoyoos Trail Highlights: Find the best hiking and biking trails in Osoyoos like the Golden Mile, Osoyoos Oxbows, and more.
 Follow the Okanagan River Channel passing through vineyards and farms along the International Hike and Bike Trail, beginning at the North end of Osoyoos Lake.
 The Irrigation Canal Walkway is a walking trail that showcases our incredible desert ecosystem, as well as views of the town and Osoyoos Lake.
 The Golden Mile Trail provides a birds-eye view above the valley.
-At the north end of Osoyoos Lake, the Oxbows are an amazing wetlands area for hiking, as well as bird watching.
+At the north end of Osoyoos Lake, the Oxbows are an amazing wetland area for hiking, as well as birdwatching.

 Boundary Country Rail Trail Highlights: Experience the Trails of Boundary Country from mild to wild.
-Midway in Boundary Country is Mile 0 of the Kettle Valley Rail Trail (KVR) where it meets the Columbia and Western Railway (C&W) forming a 240 km (149 mi) section of the Great Trail (formerly the Trans Canada Trail).
+Midway in Boundary Country is Mile 0 of the Kettle Valley Rail Trail (KVR), where it meets the Columbia and Western Railway (C&W), forming a 240 km (149 mi) section of the Trans Canada Trail.
 This rail corridor has inspiring scenery and impressive views.
-The entire KVR is 600 km (373 mi) of travel routes make it challenging for the more adventuresome.
+The entire KVR is 600 km (373 mi) of travel routes, making it challenging for the more adventurous.
 There’s a great section of rail trail between Grand Forks and Cascade West that is designated non-motorized.
 This C&W section is approximately 18 km (11 mi) in total and mirrors the path of the Kettle River.